 Sony A7R II versus Leica Q Typ 116

-The Sony Alpha A7R II and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public in June 2015.
+The Sony Alpha A7R II and the Leica Q (Typ 116) are two enthusiast cameras that were announced in June 2015.
 The A7R II is a mirrorless interchangeable lens camera, while the Q Typ 116 is a fixed lens compact.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Leica provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony A7R II and the Leica Q Typ 116.
+The physical size and weight of the Sony A7R II and the Leica Q Typ 116 are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7R II – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably smaller (15 percent) than the Sony A7R II.
 It is worth mentioning in this context that the A7R II is splash and dust resistant, while the Q Typ 116 does not feature any corresponding weather-sealing.